corymickelson/CommonPdf/README.md

  - add complete list of command line parameter options
  - add options documentation
  - improve README
+ - file name parameter standardization (on the constructor or on the write())
 ## Run as Lambda

 Create a zip with